MarkStringer/MarkStringer.github.io/_posts/2017-07-02-Agile_Is_Rubbish.markdown

+---
+title: "Why I hate Agile"
+layout: post
+---

-# Why I hate Agile *
+# Why I hate Agile

-\* Note: I don't hate Agile.
+***Note: I don't hate Agile.
 Agile literally changed my life.

-But I don't work as a developer on Agile teams.
+But I don't work as a developer on Agile teams.***

 This is a series of complaints from a friend of mine who's been working as a developer on Agile projects for years and years.
 I've attempted to find some answers and then I'll give him a chance to respond.